tscanlin/developers.optimizely.com/src/content/rest/customer-profiles/dcpattributes/3-update.md

 - `description`

 <div class="attention attention--warning push--bottom">
-*NOTE:* Updates to an attribute's name, datatype, or version are not currently supported.
+*NOTE:* Updates to an attribute's name or datatype are not currently supported.
 We recommend archiving the existing attribute and creating a replacement, with the desired name, datatype, and format.
 </div>